 “There’s a way to do it better—find it.” –Thomas Edison

 For operations leaders, in tax and accounting firms, the pursuit for continuous improvement and simplifying internal processes are now possible with user friendly API’s and Integrated Apps.
 New DIY solutions can offer standardization — profitability— and help firms looking to drive automation.
-I specifically want to discuss APIs, Microsoft Flow, Power BI and PowerApps (part of the Microsoft Office 365 Power Platform), which is already used by many tax and accounting firms to drive productivity and can have a significant impact on KPIs.
+I specifically want to discuss APIs, Microsoft Power Automate, Power BI and PowerApps (part of the Microsoft Office 365 Power Platform), which is already used by many tax and accounting firms to drive productivity and can have a significant impact on KPIs.
 Interested in learning how the power of these features can affect the life of an accountant?

 Start in your comfort zone.
 Rather than thinking about the scary technology involved, start by identifying problems and hiccups in your current operations.
 Problems are easy to identify while in the trenches of tax season.
 As a member of a professional tax and accounting practice, you pour your time and energy to fill gaps in productivity, address mishaps, and handle threats to customer experience.
 So begin by identifying frustrations in your day-to-day activities, and know that new technologies can solve many challenges once considered unsolvable.
 Ask yourself, what are the simple, quick wins that would have an impact on your current workflow?